AbhishekWorld2024/AbhishekWorld2024/README.md

 -> Actively participated in Agile development, attending sprint planning, daily stand-ups, sprint demos, and retrospectives to ensure smooth project execution.<br><br>

-<h2>Projects</h2><br>
+<h2>Projects</h2>
-<h3>Real-time object detection using the ESP32-S3 microcontroller</h3><br>
+<h3>Real-time object detection using the ESP32-S3 microcontroller</h3>
- Our project focuses on real-time object detection using the ESP32-S3 microcontroller The goal was to create a lightweight and efficient system that could detect objects within the ESP32-S3's resource constraints.<br>
+<p>Our project focuses on real-time object detection using the ESP32-S3 microcontroller.
+The goal was to create a lightweight and efficient system that could detect objects within the ESP32-S3's resource constraints.</p>

-<h4>Implementation</h4><br>
+<h4>Implementation</h4>
-<h4>Dataset and Training:</h4><br>
+<h4>Dataset and Training:</h4>
-"We used a dataset of approximately 2.2k images and labels, splitting it into training, testing, and validation subsets.
-The YOLOv5n model was trained with parameters like a 320x320 image size, 50 epochs, and a batch size of 16, achieving precise results."<br>
+<p>We used a dataset of approximately 2.2k images and labels, splitting it into training, testing, and validation subsets.
+The YOLOv5n model was trained with parameters like a 320x320 image size, 50 epochs, and a batch size of 16, achieving precise results.</p>

-<h4>Optimization:</h4><br>
+<h4>Optimization:</h4>
-"We pruned 20% of the model weights to reduce size and fine-tuned it for optimal performance.
- The optimized model was converted to TensorFlow Lite format and further quantized to uint8 format to improve compatibility with the ESP32-S3."<br>
+<p>We pruned 20% of the model weights to reduce size and fine-tuned it for optimal performance.
+The optimized model was converted to TensorFlow Lite format and further quantized to uint8 format to improve compatibility with the ESP32-S3.</p>

-<h4> Deployment:</h4><br>
+<h4>Deployment:</h4>
-"The uint8 TFLite model was integrated into the ESP32-S3.
+<p>The uint8 TFLite model was integrated into the ESP32-S3.
 We wrote source files for camera setup, inference handling, and bounding box visualization.
-The system streamed live detection results via Wi-Fi, with bounding box coordinates visible on a hosted web page and the serial monitor."<br>
+The system streamed live detection results via Wi-Fi, with bounding box coordinates visible on a hosted web page and the serial monitor.</p>

  <h3>DIFFERENTIAL PRIVACY ON HEALTHCARE</h3><br>
 ->In this project, we presented a comprehensive framework that integrates state-of-the-art